How Much Compensation For a Broken Finger?

 "I am grateful and thankful for the work done to reach settlement, and I would like to say a big thankyou to Emma Hughes for always keeping me upto date with my case and giving me helpful advice when confused about certain aspects of my case."

 What Are The Most Common Types Of Accidents That Could Result In A Broken Finger?

 A broken finger is an extremely common injury and could occur from a variety of accidents.
 For those who work with machinery, on building sites or in factories, broken fingers could occur if they have not been adequately trained, are working with faulty equipment or are not supervised properly.

->

-> Your specialist personal injury solicitor will not only make a claim for your pain and suffering but will also claim for any financial losses and expenses which you may have incurred as a direct result of your injury.
+Your specialist personal injury solicitor at First Personal Injury will not only make a claim for your pain and suffering but will also claim for any financial losses and expenses which you may have incurred as a direct result of your injury.
 This could potentially include lost income, medical expenses and travel expenses.